Why study electrical engineering at CMU?

-Boolean algebra, logic functions, truth tables and Karnaugh maps, combinational circuits, sequential circuits, programmable logic devices, and finite state machines.
-Prerequisites: MTH 130 or 132.
+Boolean algebra, logic functions, truth tables and Karnaugh maps, combinational circuits, sequential circuits, and finite state machines.
+Quantitative Reasoning.
+Prerequisites: MTH 130 or 132 with a grade of C- or better.
 Pre/Co-requisite: EGR 120.

 The course will cover free body diagrams and equilibrium of particles and rigid bodies, internal forces in machines, and beams, friction, and application to machines.
-Prerequisites: MTH 132; PHY 145; Pre/Co-Requisite: EGR 120.
+Prerequisite: MTH 132 with a grade of C- or better; PHY 145 with a grade of C- or better; permission of E&T advisor; Pre/Co-Requisite: EGR 120.

 Circuit Analysis I